 Secondly, even if social media has ingrained itself in our daily lives, they are very fickle.
 You always carry the risk of your social media getting crashed.

 42. You Can Benefit From Search Engine Results If You Have A Website

-When you register your website on the different search engine consoles, you can benefit from the search engine results.
+When you register your website on different search engine consoles, you can benefit from the search engine results.
 By doing this, you are telling the search engines your website exists.

 43. Website Integration On Google Maps Will Let You Find Customers Better

 When your website mirrors your vision, your SEO strategy has made you visible and your sales have gone up astronomically.
 You can successfully be on par with your business goals.